-Out of 125 patients, five patients fulfilled the diagnostic criteria for presence of HPS.
+Out of 125 patients, 5 patients fulfilled the diagnostic criteria for presence of HPS.
 The mean age of patients was 52.6 years with standard deviation (SD) = 10.6.
-Eighty-four were male and 41 were females.
+Eightyfour were male and 41 were females.
 Cause of chronic liver disease were alcoholic liver disease 56 (44.8%), chronic hepatitis B 38 (30.4%), chronic hepatitis C 14 (11.2%), noncirrhotic portal fibrosis 5 (4.0%); others and undetermined causes 12 (9.6%) (Table 2).
 Others included one case of autoimmune hepatitis.
-On the basis of examination and investigation, patients were categorized into Child's grade: A = 12, B = 20 and C = 93.
-On retrospective evaluation of medical records, it was found that 28 out of 125 patients were not taking propranolol or any other $\beta$ -blocker.
-They all had one or two contraindications for using $\beta$ -blocker. $\beta$ -blockers are among preferred drugs used to reduce portal
+On the basis of examination and investigation, patients were categorized into Child's grade: A = 12, B = 20, and C = 93.
+On retrospective evaluation of medical records, it was found that 28 out of 125 patients were not taking propranolol or any other beta-blocker.
+They all had one or two contraindications for using beta-blocker.
+Betablockers are among preferred drugs used to reduce portal hypertension.
+Patients were categorized further in Group A (beta-blocker using group) n = 97, and Group B

 Table 2.
-Clinical Characteristics of 1 25 Study Patients
+Clinical Characteristics of 125 Study Patients

 Parameters No. of patients

 Sex

 Male 84

 Female 41

 Clinical features

 Platypnea 5

 Cyanosis 12

 Clubbing 42

 Angiomas 3

 Causes of CLD

 Alcohol 56

 Hepatitis B 38

 Hepatitis C 14

 NCPF 5

 Others 12

-Reason for β-blocker contraindications
+Reason for beta-blocker

+contraindications 21

-Sinus bradycardia 21
+Sinus bradycardia 18

-Postural hypotension 18
+Postural hypotension 2

-Diabetes 2
+Diabetes 3

-Prolonged PR interval 3
+Prolonged PR interval